-Yes, minor revisions made on July 8, 2019, and approved on August 20, 2019, by the Board.
+Minor revisions were made on July 8, 2019, and approved on August 20, 2019, by the Board.
 The revisions included adding the language "3 or more" individuals in defining a gang; Language changed from School Security Officer to School Resource Officer and the reporting procedures were removed from the policy and added to the administrative procedures section.

-3. Where are your gang policy/regulations lo cated/electronically communicated?
+3. Where are your gang policy/regulations located/electronically communicated?